El Rompido, enjoy the two lighthouses illuminating the Atlantic Ocean

 Now you’ve seen the lighthouses, and the tuna fishing, it’s time for the local pristine beaches.
 Here you’ll be surrounded by untouched nature and have the majestic Atlantic Ocean ahead.
 Don’t forget your camera because you will never want to forget the image of this charming coast.
 The untouched vegetation, dunes and pine forests that accompany it make this area a dream place to find the peace and tranquillity we need to unwind from everyday life.
 One of the peculiarities of this coast is known as Flecha de El Rompido, a unique sandy formation that opens to the Atlantic Ocean from a wild beach that is accessible by boat.

 And although you’ve seen all the intricacies of this seaside town, make sure you try the fresh seafood.
 Prawns from Huelva are unrivalled.
 The Huelva coast is recognized internationally for the quality of its seafood, and especially its star product.
 You can try them grilled, with pil sauce or with salad.
-At El Rompido, you can find this succulent dish at the Restaurante La Parra or at Restaurante El Rincón de Pecadores where you will also enjoy the beautiful views that this place has to offer.
+At El Rompido, you can find this succulent dish at the restaurant La Brasa de Horizontal or at Restaurant El Rincón de Pecadores where you will also enjoy the beautiful views that this place has to offer.